calculist/calculist/README.md

 ## About this repo

-This GitHub repository is where the source code will live once the private beta is complete.

 For private beta participants, please use this repository's [issues](https://github.com/calculist/calculist/issues) to report bugs or make feature requests.
 If you don't have a GitHub account, you can email me at [dan@calculist.io](mailto:dan@calculist.io).

+The code in this repo is work in progress.
+The current working code can be found [here](https://github.com/calculist/app.calculist.io).
+Eventually, this repo will contain all the code that drives the document model and document editing interface.